mariusbackes/cordova-plugin-theme-detection/README.md

 This plugin detects whether the dark mode is enabled on the device or not.

-iOS 13 must be installed on your device, to use this plugin.
+iOS 13+ must be installed on your device, to use this plugin.
 For Android you can use it since Android 9 (Pie).
+The Browser platform requires `window.matchMedia()` support.

 ## Installation